 Dr. Laura Kaufman Mowry is a soloist, orchestral, and chamber musician who has been hailed by the Washington Post for “absolutely gorgeous flute-playing.”

 Laura is the newly appointed Principal Flute of the Maryland Symphony Orchestra for their 23-24 season.
-In addition, she has performed with a variety of renowned ensembles, including the National Symphony, Baltimore Symphony, Smithsonian Chamber Players, Annapolis Symphony, Fairfax Symphony, Alexandria Symphony, DC Public Opera, Peacherine Ragtime Orchestra, Buffalo Philharmonic, and New World Symphony.
+In addition, she has performed with a variety of renowned ensembles, including the National Symphony, Baltimore Symphony, Smithsonian Chamber Players, Annapolis Symphony, Fairfax Symphony, Alexandria Symphony, DC Public Opera, Buffalo Philharmonic, and New World Symphony as a guest musician.
 Laura performs in District5, a DC-based wind quintet dedicated to innovative ways of presenting classical music.

 Laura is dedicated to fostering the talents of young musicians.
 She maintains a private flute studio and has coached wind players at the University of Maryland at Baltimore County, American Youth Philharmonic, and the University of Maryland High School Academy.
 She is also the Director of the American Youth Philharmonic Flute Ensemble.